Discover our wide range of designer

 FATIGUE?

-Digital eye fatigue refers to a wide range of physical symptoms you may feel when working on a digital device for a prolonged period of time.
-Eye fatigue symptoms vary because everyone has different habits.
-However, the most common symptoms are blurred vision, general eye discomfort, squinting, dry eyes, shoulder and neck stiffness, and headaches.
+Digital eye fatigue refers to a wide range of physical symptoms you may feel when working on a digital device for a prolonged period of

-Digital eye fatigue has also been cited to cause an earlier onset of age-related macular degeneration symptoms2.
 If you're using a digital device for more than two hours at a time, you may be feeling the effects of digital eye fatigue.
-Fortunately, there are ways to prevent and reduce digital eye fatigue and its symptoms.
+Fortunately,

 WAYS TO PREVENT